protonemedia/laravel-splade-docs/table-query-builder.md

 With the `searchInput` method, you can specify which attributes are searchable.
 Search queries are passed to the URL query as a filter.
 This integrates seamlessly with the [filtering feature](https://spatie.be/docs/laravel-query-builder/v5/features/filtering) of the Laravel Query Builder package.

-Though it's enough to pass in the column key, you may specify a custom label and default value.
+Though it's enough to pass in the column key, you may specify a custom label.

 ```php
 SpladeTable::for($users)